 But regardless of which way the arrow points, the increasing availability of multiple media at our fingertips is only going to make this problem worse.
 That is, the more people succumb to the growing temptations to multitask, the more likely we’re going to see adverse effects on their ability to focus on challenging tasks.

-We Are Expected To Multitask
+We are Expected to Multitask

 For many of us, the bigger issue is not just that we find it difficult to resist the temptation to entertain ourselves while we’re at a stoplight or walking along the street.
-The problem is the demand placed on us to always be available, to respond to emails and texts immediately, to fit a busy work schedule and family and friend time into a very short day—all this leaves with a few opportunities to spend a significant amount of time doing only one, focused thing.
+The problem is the demand placed on us to always be available, to respond to emails and texts immediately, to fit a busy work schedule and family and friend time into a very short day—all this leaves us with is a few opportunities to spend a significant amount of time doing only one, focused thing.

 But too often we let all these demands distract us from important activities that require a maximum of focus, leaving a trail of unfinished projects and unfulfilled dreams in our wake.